1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

 present a response to requests made to this URL that best matches what the client is requesting, as it indicates with the `Accept` HTTP header.

--   When a client requests `Accept: application/json` or `application/ld+json`,
+-   When a client requests `Accept: application/json` or `application/ld+json`
-    a JSON-LD that includes the OB 3.0 context should be returned.
+    or does not include an `Accept` header, a JSON-LD that includes the OB 3.0 context should be returned.
 -   When a client requests `Accept: */*` or `application/html`, an HTML representation of the Achievement should be presented.
 This should express information about the [Open Graph meta tags](https://ogp.me/) including at